pLazy/workshop/prompt.md

 - Consider appropriate JOINs when data spans multiple tables
 - Apply proper filtering conditions based on the request
 - Format your response as a valid SQL query
-- Identify the connections between tables based on the name of the columns
+- Identify the connections between tables ("Primary key" and "Foreign key") based on the name of the columns

 ### User: